Viscount Gort: Viscount Gort, Peerage of the United Kingdom

 John Vereker, the sixth Viscount, was the great-grandson of his namesake.
 Following the establishment of the Irish Free State in 1922 the family chose to emigrate and settle in County Durham.
 This Lord Gort was a distinguished soldier whose personal courage in the First World War was recognised with the highest decoration of the British Empire, the Victoria Cross, plus three further gallantry decorations, before achieving the most senior post in the British Army, Chief of the Imperial General Staff.
 It was Lord Gort who commanded the BEF in 1939 and his leadership during the disastrous withdrawal from France preserved his reputation at an unhappy time for the nation.
 He then had another tough appointment, as Governor of Malta in its darkest days, before becoming High Commissioner of British Mandate for Palestine and the Transjordan, itself hardly a rest-cure at this time.
 His promotion to Field Marshal and the creation of the new Viscountcy at the end of the war was an indicator of his standing as a soldier and imperial administrator.
 The 1946 title was Viscount Gort, of Hamsterley Hall in the County of Durham, in the Peerage of the United Kingdom.
-He kept his style modest, avoiding, for example, the self-conscious possibility of Lord Gort and Gort.
 Field Marshal Lord Gort had no living sons and, unlike his own ancestor, did not have a special remainder, so on his death just one month after the creation of the new title, the new viscountcy became extinct, whilst the Irish titles passed to his brother, Standish Vereker.

 The Gort Viscountcy in the modern era

-Standish Vereker inherited the title from his brother of the Field Marshal, the Lord Gort mentioned above.
+Standish Vereker inherited the title from his brother the Field Marshal, the Lord Gort mentioned above.
 He inherited the Irish viscountcy and barony in 1946.
 The seventh Viscount had been awarded the temporary office of High Sheriff of Durham in 1934, before he gained the peerage.

-On his death in 1975, the titles passed to his first cousin once removed downwards, becoming the eighth Viscount : Colin Vereker was the grandson of Hon.
+On his death in 1975, the titles passed to his first cousin once removed downwards, becoming the eighth Viscount; Colin Vereker was the grandson of Hon.
 Foley Charles Prendergast Vereker, second son of the fourth Viscount.
 The eighth Lord Gort lived on the Isle of Man, where he preserved the family tradition of public service as a member of the House of Keys, the lower house of the Parliament of the Isle of Man.
 In 1995, the titles passed to his son Foley Vereker, the ninth Viscount, who also lives on the Isle of Man.

 The family seat is The Coach House, near Castletown, Isle of Man.